RepLiQA: A Question-Answering Dataset for Benchmarking LLMs on Unseen Reference Content: Benchmarking LLMs with on Reading Comprehension

 We leverage the fact that some of the questions in \ourdataset{} cannot be answered from the context documents (and are clearly marked as such) to probe models for their ability to admit that an answer is not found.
 Specifically, we prompt a subset of the LLMs on the unanswerable subset of \ourreleaseddataset{} and ask them to generate \unanswerable{} when they do not know the answer.
 We run two separate evaluations for each model, with or without distracting contextual information in the prompt.
 The frequency with which models reply with \unanswerable{} are shown in the bar plots in Figure~\ref{fig:unanswerable_detection}.
 Note that a perfect model would score 100\% in this evaluation.

-Interestingly, all models tend to refrain from answering unanswerable questions more often when context is provided than when one is not provided, and they tend to come up with an answer, even if it is not possible to do so.
-We highlight that, as shown in Appendix~\ref{appendix:prompts}, prompts include instructions for models not to answer in situations where documents (or knowledge obtained during pre-training) do not offer useful information.
+Interestingly, all models tend to refuse answering unanswerable questions more often when context is provided than when one is not provided, and they tend to come up with an answer, even if it is not possible to do so.
+We highlight that, as shown in Appendix~\ref{appendix:prompts}, prompts include instructions for models to refuse to answer in situations where documents (or knowledge obtained during pre-training) do not offer useful information.